 OP&F's Board of Trustees has incorporated the risk parity concept into OP&F's asset liability valuation with the goal of reducing equity risk exposure, which reduces overall Total Portfolio risk without sacrificing return, and creating a more risk-balanced portfolio based on their relationship between asset classes and economic environments.
-From the notional portfolio perspective above, the Total Portfolio may be levered up to 1.2 times due to the application of leverage in certain fixed income asset classes.
+From the notional portfolio perspective above, the Total Portfolio may be levered up to 1.25 times due to the application of leverage in certain fixed income asset classes.

-Discount Rate The total OPEB liability was calculated using the discount rate of 4.66 percent.
-The projection of cash flows used to determine the discount rate assumed the contribution from employers and from members would be computed based on contribution requirements as stipulated by state statute.
-Projected inflows from investment earnings were calculated using the longer-term assumed investment rate of return 8 percent.
+Discount Rate For 2022, the total OPEB liability was calculated using the discount rate of 4.27 percent.
+For 2021, the total OPEB liability was calculated using the discount rate of 2.84 percent.
+The projection of cash flows used to determine the discount rate assumed the contribution from employers and from members would be computed based on contribution requirements as stipulated by State statute.
+Projected inflows from investment earnings were calculated using the longer-term assumed investment rate of return of 7.50 percent for 2022, and 7.50 percent for 2021.
 Based on those assumptions, OP&F's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
-Therefore, a municipal bond rate of 4.13 percent at December 31, 2018 and 3.16 percent at December 31, 2017, was blended with the long-term rate of 8 percent, which resulted in a blended discount rate of 4.66 percent.
+Therefore, a municipal bond rate of 3.65 percent at December 31, 2022 and 2.05 percent at December 31, 2021, was blended with the long-term rate of 7.50 percent, which resulted in a blended discount rate of 4.27 percent for 2022 and 2.84 percent for 2021.
+The municipal bond rate was determined using the Bond Buyers General Obligation 20-year Municipal Bond Index Rate.
+The OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments until 2035.
+The long-term expected rate of return on health care investments was applied to projected costs through 2035, and the municipal bond rate was applied to all health care costs after that date.

-Sensitivity of the City's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate Net OPEB liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net OPEB liability calculated using the discount rate of 4.66 percent, as well as what the net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (3.66 percent), or one percentage point higher (5.66 percent) than the current rate.
+Sensitivity of the City's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate The net OPEB liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net OPEB liability calculated using the discount rate of 4.27 percent, as well as what the net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (3.27 percent), or one percentage point higher (5.27 percent) than the current rate.

 Current

-1% Decrease Discount Rate 1% In
+1% Decrease Discount Rate 1% Increase

-(3.66%) (4.66%) (5.66%)
+(3.27%) (4.27%) (5.27%)

 City's proportionate share

-of the net OPEB liability \$2,463,743 \$2,022,326 \$1,651,791
+of the net OPEB liability \$1,830,742 \$1,486,709 \$1,196,256